Vates: History of terminology

-Virgil uses the Latin vannus "winnowing basket" (conceivably from *wat-nos, compare Old High German wadal, modern German Wedel, with the same meaning, from *wat-lo-) for something borne about in the Bacchic festival, suggesting that the root may have had an ecstatic sense in Italic also.
+Virgil uses the Latin vannus "winnowing basket" (conceivably from *wat-nos, compare Old High German wadal, modern German Wedel, with the same meaning, from *wat-lo-) for something carried about in the Bacchic festival, suggesting that the root may have had an ecstatic sense in Italic also.
 The likelihood of this etymology and its relevance to the word vates is, however, doubtful.

+"Ovate" is used as a direct translation of the Welsh word ofydd (derived from the Roman poet Ovid) and it is also plausible that ovate is derived from ofydd.

 History of the institution

 Ancient Rome

 The earliest Latin writers used vates to denote prophets and soothsayers in general; the word fell into disuse in Latin until it was revived by Virgil.
 Thus Ovid could describe himself as the vates of Eros (Amores 3.9).

 In pagan Rome the vates resided on the Vatican Hill, the Hill of the Vates.
-The Vatican Hill takes its name from the Latin word Vaticanus, a vaticiniis ferendis, in allusion to the oracles, or Vaticinia, which were anciently delivered on the Vatican Hill.
+The Vatican Hill takes its name from the Latin word Vaticanus, a vaticiniis ferendis, in allusion to the oracles, or vaticinia, which were anciently delivered on the Vatican Hill.
 (When the papacy was returned to Rome from Avignon (France) in the 14th century, the Vatican became the residence of the Pope, and the word Vatican came to refer to the enclave in the middle of Rome that had become the seat of the Roman Catholic Church.)

 Celtic civilisation

-According to the Ancient Greek writers Strabo, Diodorus Siculus, and Poseidonius, the vates (οὐάτεις) were one of three classes of Celtic priesthood, the other two being the druids and the bards.
+According to the ancient Greek writers Strabo, Diodorus Siculus, and Poseidonius, the vates (οὐάτεις) were one of three classes of Celtic priesthood, the other two being the druids and the bards.
 The Vates had the role of seers and performed sacrifices (in particular administering human sacrifice) under the authority of a druid according to Roman and Christian interpretation.